 Finally, Hellboy is another game that has co-operative play and solo play built in from the ground up.
 Take on the role of a B.P.R.D. agent and face off against some of Hellboy’s most notorious foes!

-What’s more, for a limited time only we’ve got some left over stock of the Kickstarter Edition for Hellboy, along with the Box Full of Evil (which contains two new expansions).
-The Kickstarter Edition comes with the B.P.R.D.
-Archives expansion, so you can create endless adventures featuring a random mix of enemies and bosses.
+You can also now pick up the B.P.R.D.
+Archives expansion, which allows you to create endless adventures featuring a random mix of enemies and bosses.
 In fact, with the endless replayability of the B.P.R.D. archive you could play a mission every day!

-So, there you are a quick run of Mantic Games with solo or co-operative play and some cheeky little special offers if you need to pick something up to keep you busy.
+So, there you have a quick run of Mantic Games with solo or co-operative play.
+Please make sure you all stay safe and keep hobbying during lockdown 2.0.